Open-Source-Studio-at-ITP/Final-Projects/final-presentation.md

 ## Feedback

 We will spend 5-10 minutes critiquing your presentation.
 This is not a typical critique given the focus on open source.
-Here are some guidelines (adapted from a guide by Marina Zurkow).
+Here are some guidelines.

 ### For the presenter: